CowTipper989/Era-Forgone/README.md

 --Random explosions are constantly happening' - turn off animal rebellion -- DONE Might want to look through some more Epic Siege Mod configs

+Disable crafting of beds, add inns that you must pay to use.